Justin Verlander, Bryce Harper and More All-Star Dads to Watch for During the MLB Playoffs - E! Online

 A baseball player who can win over the hearts of his team and kids?
 Now that's a great catch!

 On Oct.
-11, Major League Baseball will officially kick off their postseason with four games spread throughout the country.
+11, Major League Baseball will officially kick off the division series with four games spread throughout the country.

 Whether you're watching the rivalry between the Los Angeles Dodgers and San Diego Padres or searching to see if the Philadelphia Phillies can take on the reigning World Series champions Atlanta Braves, there's one thing every team has in common.
 There are some all-star dads ready to win big for their kids at home.